spack/spack/lib/spack/docs/binary_caches.rst

 Creating build cache files
 --------------------------

 A compressed tarball of an installed package is created.
 Tarballs are created for all of its link and run dependency packages as well.
-Compressed tarballs are signed with gpg and signature and tarball and put in a ".spack" tarfile.
-Optionally the rpaths ( and ids and deps on macOS ) can be changed to paths relative to the spack install tree before the tarball is created.
+Compressed tarballs are signed with gpg and signature and tarball and put in a ".spack" file.
+Optionally , the rpaths ( and ids and deps on macOS ) can be changed to paths relative to the spack install tree before the tarball is created.

 Build caches are created via: